radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 requires you to pass in a name for your assembly.
 In the example we use `anolis` but the name can be anything at all.
-Once you start analysing your own data you might call your parameters file something more informative, like the name of your organism.
+Once you start analysing your own data you might call your parameters file something more informative, like the name of your organism and some details on the settings.

 ```
 $ cd ~/ipyrad-workshop